 I can’t believe that after all these years of blogging and sharing recipes with you, I’ve never shared my mom’s classic recipe for mashed potatoes.
-And I say classic because she’s been making it all my life.
+And I say classic because she’s been making these all my life.
 Mashed potatoes really are my favorite side dish, no ifs and/or buts about it.
-But this is the way my mom makes her mashed potatoes and it’s a no fail recipe.
+But this is the way my mom has been making these potatoes for years and it’s a no fail recipe.

 What makes my mom’s recipe different?
 Well I’m sure it’s not different than many of the mashed potatoes recipes out there, but it is a bit different than how I make mine, not so much in the ingredients, but the way we mash them.

-Mom usually goes all out when she makes our Sunday suppers with mashed potatoes and her mashed potatoes are always light and fluffy and totally whipped.
-She always uses a mixer to whip up her mashed potatoes.
+Mom usually goes all out when she makes our Sunday suppers and her mashed potatoes are always light and fluffy and totally whipped.
+She always uses a mixer to whip them up.
 I’m a bit lazier than her and I just use a potato masher.
 Granted, my mashed potatoes aren’t as fluffy, but still good.

 Best potatoes for mashing are higher starch potatoes like Yukon golds, my favorite, or Russets.
 These potatoes will result in the fluffiest, smoothest and most flavor-packed mash.

 Of course you can use other varieties of red or white skinned potatoes, but they will require more mashing in order for them to become creamy.

 How To Make The Perfect Mashed Potatoes

 Peel and cut your potatoes.
 Make sure you cut your potatoes in cubes of equal size so that they cook at the same time.
 Place them in a large pot and wash the starch off until the water is clear.
 Did you know that removing the starch reduces the carbohydrate content, which is perfect if you’re on a low-carb diet!